thomaxxl/safrs/examples/README.md

-# Expose an existing Database
+# Expose an Existing Database

 skype_rest.py contains example code where I expose an existing database (skype's main.db) as a webservice